learnk8s/learnk8s.io/src/requests-limits/content.md

 }
 ```

-_Without length and width the block becomes a dot, and how does one play tetris with dots (sizeless blocks)?_
+_Without length and width the block becomes a dot, and how does one play Tetris with dots (sizeless blocks)?_

-When you can fit an infinite number of blocks in your tetris board that's not fun anymore.
+_Where is the fun when you can fit an infinite number of blocks in your Tetris board?_

-And if your Tetris board is a real server, you might end up over committing resources.
+And if your Tetris board is a real server, you might end up over-committing resources.

 _Let's play Tetris with Kubernetes with an example._